tsnoad/EMET2007/source/course_outline.rst

 ----------------------------------

 Your participation is an essential part in the overall learning experience (both for you as well as your classmates!) in the course.
-I will evaluate you on your participation during the tutorial sessions.
+I will evaluate you on your participation during the computer tutorial sessions.
+(You will not be assessed for your participation in the problem solving tutorial.)
 Feel free to participate and contribute to these sessions.
 Do not be afraid to give `wrong` answers; as long as you are constructively engaged, there is no such thing as a wrong answer.